ochiengherman36/Luxdev_Linux_Data_Engineering_Assignment/README.md

 SCP uses the same SSH security as your normal server connection, so no extra setup is needed.
 It is one of the most practical tools for moving data around in a data engineering workflow.

+## Conclusion
+Working through this assignment gave me a hands-on experience with the tools and workflows that data engineers use every day.
+Here is a summary of what we covered:

+- Connecting to remote servers securely using SSH

+- Managing Linux users and understanding permissions

+- Installing and configuring PostgreSQL for external access

+- Creating databases, schemas, and tables with real sample data

+- Running 25 essential Linux commands covering files, networking, processes, and system resources

+- Transferring files between local and remote machines using SCP

+Modern data infrastructure is based on Linux.
+From handling cloud databases to running Spark jobs or deploying Airflow pipelines, everything you are doing is going to be on a Linux server.
+The commands and ideas presented in this article are not just theoretical, they are going to be skills you use on your first day as a data engineer.

+I would recommend that if you are learning data engineering you should get your hands dirty and start working with a Linux server.
+Start out with a low-cost DigitalOcean droplet and practice these commands, and become more confident.
+The terminal is your most powerful tool, learn to use it well.